radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/installation-and-deployment/04-brainwave-grc-certified-environments.md

 # Certified Operating Environment for Brainwave Identity GRC

-Following you will find the list of certified operating environments for Brainwave GRC.
+Following you will find the list of certified operating environments for Identity Analytics.
 The following operating systems, databases and web browsers are valid for all versions of the Descartes major release.

 ## Operating Systems